 An astronomical catalog is a table with one row for each light source.
-The number of light sources, $S$, is a constant determined by existing cataloging software~\citep{bertin1996sextractor}.
+The number of light sources, $S$, is treated as a known constant here; we determine it by running existing cataloging software~\citep{bertin1996sextractor}.
 Modeling $S$ as random we defer to future work.

 Light sources in our model are either stars or galaxies, as are the vast majority of light sources in the universe.
-Exceptions include quasars and supernovae.
-Asteroids, planets, airplanes, and man-made satellites also occasionally appear in astronomical images.
+Exceptions include asteroids, planets, airplanes, and man-made satellites, which also occasionally appear in astronomical images.
 For light source $s=1,\ldots,S$, the latent random variable

 indicates whether it is a star (${a_s=1}$) or a galaxy (${a_s=0}$).
 Here $\mathcal{A}$ is the prior probability that a light source is a star.
-(We discuss how we set $\mathcal A$, and all other prior parameters, in Section~\ref{prior}.)
+(We discuss how we set $\mathcal A$, and all other prior hyperparameters, in Section~\ref{prior}.)

 \FloatBarrier

 \FloatBarrier